What is Halal? Learn Everything You Need to Know

 Thanks to the rise and popularity of halal foods such as the “Halal Guys” in NY and the Wehalal Guys, more and more people want to know what makes halal unique and different.

-The word Halal itself is an Arabic word meaning lawful or permissible.
+The term Halal itself is an Arabic word meaning lawful or permissible.
 The opposite of halal is called haram (forbidden).
 You can read about the difference between halal and haram to learn more.

-In reference to everything else, halal is further broken down to five classifications, mandatory, recommended, neutral, reprehensible, and forbidden.
+In reference to everything else, halal is further broken down into five classifications, mandatory, recommended, neutral, reprehensible, and forbidden.

 This article will go over in detail both references in order to help you learn all there is to know about the word halal.